zaiisao/Documentation/en/Video/custom_video_web.md

 ## Implementation

 Before customizing the video source and renderer, ensure that you have implemented the basic real-time communication functions.
-For details, see [Start a call](../../en/Video/start_call_web.md) or [Start a Live Broadcast](../../en/Video/start_live_web.md).
+For details, see [Start a Video Call](../../en/Video/start_call_web.md) or [Start Interactive Video Streaming](../../en/Video/start_live_web.md).

 ### Customize the audio/video source